PurpleHominid/A-Simple-Hassle-Free-Guide-to-Starting-and-Using-Git/README.md

 `$ git add ./filename`

-*Once executed, if there are no error the system replies with a new command prompt.
+*Once executed, if there are no errors the system replies with a new command prompt.
 All files in local repository can be added simultaneously using the '.' character as a 'match all' wildcard:*

 `$ git add .`